Azure/azure-sdk/docs/clang/design.md

 {% include requirement/MUST id="clang-design-naming-enum" %} use snake-casing to name enum types, and include the az_<svcname>_<shortenumname> prefix.

-{% include requirement/MUST id="clang-design-naming-enumerators %}
+{% include requirement/MUST id="clang-design-naming-enumerators" %}
 Name enumerators (the "members" of an enum) with ALL_CAPS and with the AZ_<svcname>_<shortenumname> prefix.
 For example: